 What is the preference stack?

 A preference stack (also referred to as seniority structure or liquidation preference stack) establishes the order in which shareholders receive payouts should a liquidation event occur (e.g., acquisitions, bankruptcy, mergers).

 There are three common structures of preference stacks.

 - Standard: Should a liquidation event occur, preferred shareholders are paid before common shareholders.
-Proceeds will be given to preferred shareholders and only then will they go to common shareholders.
+Preferred shareholders will receive proceeds before common shareholders.

-- Tiered: In tiered preference stacks, there are various classes of preferred shareholders, each possessing different liquidation preferences.
-The top tier is paid first, and only after they have been paid in full will any remaining proceeds be passed down to the next tier, and so on.
+- Tiered: In tiered preference stacks, there are various classes of preferred shareholders; each possessing different liquidation preferences.
+The top tier is paid first in full, and the next tier will receive the remaining proceeds after that, and so on.

 Disclaimer: LTSE is neither a law firm nor provides legal advice.
 Before making decisions on matters covered by this post, readers should consult their legal adviser.